 While an engine is overheating it can have reduced power due to the pistons expanding in the cylinder bore which slows the crankshaft rotation.
 This slow down is directly related to the amount of power the engine can produce.
 If you notice the engine is having a hard time keeping up with traffic first look down at the temperature gauge or light then try to notice any unusual smells which can be trying to tell you there is a problem with the engine's temperature.

 While the hood of the car is usually hotter than the rest of the body parts it shouldn't be extremely hot to the touch.
 You should be able to place your hand on the hood for about 10 seconds in the worst case scenario.
 If you cannot touch the hood then suspect the engine is causing this excessive heat and should be checked out.

-We hope you enjoyed this guide.
+Our certified technicians are ready to answer engine overheating symptoms questions for free.
+We hope you saved money and learned from this guide.
 We are creating a full set of car repair guides.
-Please subscribe to our 2CarPros YouTube channel and check back often for new videos which are uploaded almost every day.
+Please subscribe to our 2CarPros YouTube channel and check back often for new videos which are uploaded regularly.